department-of-veterans-affairs/vets-website/_employment/employers/commitments/apprenticeship.md

 Employers can set up an on-the-job training or apprenticeship program that is approved for the GI Bill.

-Employers provide  Veterans with a job at an acceptable wage; training, development, and hands-on learning; and technical instruction.
+Employers provide Veterans with a job at an acceptable wage, as well as training, development, hands-on learning, and technical instruction.
 VA may give a stipend to Veterans.
-At the conclusion of the program, Veterans receive job certification or journeyman status.
+At the end of the program, Veterans receive job certification or journeyman status.

 Submit a request through your [State Approving Agency (SAA)](http://www.nasaa-vetseducation.com/Contacts.aspx), which authorizes Registered Apprenticeship programs as approved for the GI Bill typically within 30 days.